marcelcastrobr/AWS_solution_architect/database/RDS.markdown

  RDS backup types:
  - Automated backups:
-    - Allow recovery to any point in time withn a "retention period".
+    - Allow recovery to any point in time within a "retention period".
     - Retention period between one and 35 days.
     - Full daily snapshot.
     - Enabled by default and backup data stored in S3.